blinks/ozymandias/README.markdown

 ### Planning
 Choose one card as your new leader for this age.
 This card's ability will be revealed when this age's fleet is placed, and will be connected to that fleet for the rest of the game.

 Place any number of cards face-down (landscape) under each fleet.
-These cards can be revealed to power abilities during the age (in particular, collecting resources).
+These cards can be revealed to gather resources and power abilities during the age.

 ### Execution
 Take turns activating a fleet or passing until all players have passed.
-Most actions can be taken at any time, but some require an active fleet or movement points, which restricts them to your turn.

 To activate a fleet, pay wealth determined by how many times that fleet has been activated this age.
 The first activation costs one wealth, the second two, the third three.
-A fleet may not be activated more than three times in one age.
+(A fleet may not be activated more than three times in one age.)
 In the first age, you may only activate fleet 1.
 In the second age, you may also activate fleet 2, and so on.

-When you activate a fleet, it gains three movement points (MPs), which last until either spent or the end of your activation.
+When you activate a fleet, it gets three actions, which last until either spent or the end of your activation.

-#### Abilities: Movement
+#### Actions
-* *Warp:* 1 MP: if the active fleet is on your player board, warp the active fleet onto any location without a fleet.
+* *Warp:* if this fleet is on your player board, place it onto any location without a fleet.
-* *Travel:* 1 MP: move the active fleet to an adjacent location.
+* *Travel:* move this fleet to an adjacent location.
-* *Explore:* 1 MP: move the active fleet to an adjacent sector edge on the rim of the galaxy.
+* *Explore:* move this fleet to an adjacent sector edge on the rim of the galaxy.
 It is exploring until a new sector is placed on that edge at the end of the age.
-* *Colonize:* 1 MP, strength equal to the number of colonies in the active fleet's location + 1: place a colony in the active fleet's location, if habitable.
+* *Colonize:* pay strength equal to the number of colonies in this fleet's location + 1 and place a colony in the active fleet's location.
+You may only colonize habitable locations.
-* *Skirmish:* All remaining MPs: skirmish with an adjacent fleet.
+* *Skirmish:* fight an adjacent enemy fleet. _This ends your turn._

-#### Abilities: Resources
-* *Standard:* Reveal a face-down card under any fleet to gain resources equal to its rank, based on its suit.
+* *Harvest:* reveal a face-down card under this fleet and gain resources equal to its rank, based on its suit.
 Then give that card to an opponent.
-* *Emergency:* Discard a card from your hand to gain one resource, based on its suit.

 * A merchant card gathers wealth, which is spent to move.
 * A soldier card gathers strength, which is spent to colonize and reinforce.
 * A sage card gathers secrets, which is spent to alter and draw cards.
 * A secret may always be spent when you reveal a card to change its suit to whatever you want.

+#### Emergency Resources
+At any time, you may discard a card to gain one resource of any type.

 ### Pass
 Pass your turn.
 If you were the first player to pass, take the obelisk (first player marker).
 Once all players have passed, continue to the regroup phase.